getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 ### Automatic Updates

-The preferred method for updating Grav (from v0.9.3 onwards) is to use the **Grav Package Manager (GPM)**.
+The preferred method for updating Grav is to use the **Grav Package Manager (GPM)**.
 All you need to do  is to navigate to the root of your Grav site and type:

 ```
 bin/gpm selfupgrade -f